 Image Description: Overlapping lined paper arranged on the ground to create an empty space that looks like a speech bubble.
-Three balled up pieces of paper sit inside the bubble.
+Three balled-up pieces of paper sit inside the bubble making the “chat” symbol displayed when another person is typing in a text message.
 Photo by Volodymyr Hryshchenko on Unsplash

 - Trigger warning: I will give examples throughout this blog of mistakes I have made as a White communications professional.
 First, I need to mention that my first example specifically focuses on my reaction to receiving a statement after a police officer killed Philando Castile.
-Second, I want to acknowledge that my examples are the types of microaggressions BIPOC professionals experience every day.
-I regret the harm I caused at these and other times, and I am sharing these stories as part of my efforts to own what I did and make amends.
+Second, I want to acknowledge that much of this blog (including my examples) is discussing the types of microaggressions BIPOC professionals experience every day.
+I am sharing these stories with the hope of doing good, but I recognize the harm I’ve committed at these and other times.

 - I am capitalizing “White” and “Whiteness” in this essay to be consistent with Tatum’s style.
 I continue to argue with myself on this topic, and I have several articles in my spreadsheet of Equity & Comm resources for communicators wishing to learn more about the question of capitalization.